Skip to Content

 A Texas road trip along the Gulf of Mexico will have you traveling to some of the best cities on the Texas coast.

-It’s hard to believe that Texas has over 3,000 miles of coastline, now that makes for an epic road trip for sure!
+It’s hard to believe that Texas has over 3,000 miles of coastline.
+That makes for an epic road trip, for sure!

 The first stop on this road trip is in the fun seaside town of Galveston, Texas.

-Galveston has played a big role in Texas history as it was once one of the wealthiest towns in the United States thanks to the bustling port.
+Galveston has played a big role in Texas history.
+Thanks to its bustling port, it was once one of the wealthiest towns in the United States.

-Galveston is a great city to enjoy some time on the best beaches in Texas, do some bird watching, or play on the amusement park rides of the Historic Pleasure Pier.
+Galveston is a great city to enjoy the best beaches in Texas, do some bird watching, or ride the amusement park rides at the Historic Pleasure Pier.

 Corpus Christi